saranyan/TED-Talks/README.md

 # What is in the pipe?

-I am in the process of aggregating other story telling datasets, starting with TEDx and TEDed.
+- I am in the process of aggregating other story telling datasets, starting with TEDx and TEDed.
 It will be added to this repo.
+- Various NLP and data viz scripts (Though, I am not completely convinced they should be part of this repo.)

 # Stuff you can do?

-Spread the story, build cool stuff using this data, parse this in interesting ways, help spread stories that inspire, make the world a better place...you get it.
+Spread the story, build cool stuff using this data, contribute data or scripts to this repository, parse this in interesting ways, help spread stories that inspire, make the world a better place...you get it.

 Issues, PRs welcome.

+# Other stuff
+- The folder structure is weird because Github only allows 1000 files per folder.
+So, I tried to logically break the folders in alphabetical order.
+- I will add a Table of contents at the root data folder for easy navigation along with a source JSON that has metadata for a talk.

 And, be sure to watch this space :)